 We typically evaluate the performance of a DNN architecture with the accuracy it achieves on new samples.
 This assumes the availability of the model at the end user.
 However, given the increasing prominence of DNNs employed for a large number and variety of tasks, we cannot expect every user to have all possible DNN parameters always available locally.
-Moreover, even a locally available model may need to be updated occasionally, either because the model at the server has been improved in the mean time through further training, or the task at hand has changed, e.g., due to variations in the statistics or size of the samples, or the system requirements.
+Moreover, even a locally available model may need to be updated occasionally, either because the model at the server has been improved in the meantime through further training, or the task at hand has changed, e.g., due to variations in the statistics or size of the samples, or the system requirements.
 An alternative may be for the user to send its data samples to an edge server, where an up-to-date model is available for inference \cite{bottlenet, bn_plus_plus, jankowski_spawc, Kalor:SPAWC:21}.
-However, in many scenarios the user may not want to send its data due to privacy constraints.
+However, in many scenarios, the user may not want to send its data due to privacy constraints.
 Also, the user may want to infer many samples, which may create increased traffic.
 Moreover, the uplink capacity may be limited compared to the downlink.
 In such scenarios, a reasonable solution is to transmit the DNN parameters to the user over the network, rather than the user sending the data samples to the edge server.
-Given the growing size of modern DNNs, stringent latency requirements of edge intelligence applications, and the limited download speeds, especially in the wireless setting, the transmission of the DNN parameters to an edge user may be infeasible.
+However, given the growing size of modern DNNs, and stringent latency requirements of edge intelligence applications, the transmission of the DNN parameters to an edge user may be infeasible.
 This problem can be further amplified in the future by the adoption of very specialized DNNs, that either solve very specific tasks adapted to a specific geographic location, or are frequently updated due to the non-stationarity of the underlying tasks.
-In such scenarios, it is necessary to develop methods, which allow for fast and reliable delivery of DNN parameters over the wireless channel, especially for the tasks that have strict latency constraints and performance requirements.
+In such scenarios, it is necessary to develop methods, which allow for fast and reliable delivery of DNN parameters over the wireless channel.